HamzaLTUC/Reading_Notes-201/Read: 06 - JS Object Literals; The DOM.md

 • we can use functions as a template  for creating objects .its  contains statements.
 In this case, the added  properties or methods to the object.

-### Functions, Methods, and Objects

-(I skimmed  the whole chapter and copy the  summary)

 • Functions allow you to group a set of related statements together that represent a single task.